 However, if you want to read a little about Christianity first, please check out the Jesus section of our website, and of course, the Bible.
 There are many websites where you can read the Bible, as well as apps for your mobile device.

-Sundays at 9:45am, or Saturdays at 6pm.
+Sundays at 8:30am or 10:30am.
 You don’t have to arrive very early, 5-10 minutes is plenty of time but don’t worry if you’re late – no one will mind!

 Usually between an hour and an hour and a quarter.
 For special services, this might be different.